interstar/golden-pond/current/haxe/for-distribution/pypi/README.md

 In this example, we define a chord-progression using the GoldenPond language, and assign it to variable `seq`.

-The ChordProgression class knows how to parse a string containing sequences expressed in the GoldenPond language.
+The ChordProgression class knows how to parse the string which expresses the chord progression in the GoldenPond language.
 It must also be given a root note (in this example, MIDI note 48) and a mode (Major or Minor.
 We get these from the Mode class).

 However, while a ChordProgression has successfully turned our sequence into a collection of pitch values, we don't (yet) have these notes organized into a score of events across time.
 This is the job of the TimeManipulator.